amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 AWS CodeBuild uses a definition file called a buildspec Yaml file.
 The contents of the buildspec will determine what AWS actions CodeBuild should perform.
 The key parts of the buildspec are Environment Variables, Phases, and Artifacts.

+- See [Build Specification Reference for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) for more details.

 **At Interstella, we want to follow best practices, so there are 2 requirements:**

 1. We don't use the ***latest*** tag for Docker images.
 We have decided to use the Commit ID from our source control instead as the tag so we know exactly what image was deployed.

 2. We want this buildspec to be generalized to multiple environments but use different CodeBuild projects to build our Docker containers.
 You have to figure out how to do this

 Again, one of your lackeys has started a buildspec file for you, but never got to finishing it.
 Add the remaining instructions to the buildspec.yml.draft.
 The file should be in your EnvironmentName-iridium-repo folder and already checked in.
 Copy the draft to a buildspec.yml file.